-18 November 2015 | The Brewery, London, UK
+16 November 2016 | The Brewery, London, UK

 Congratulations to our finalists

 Entries to the IET Transport Innovation Award category will be considered for innovation in any aspect of technology innovation across the transport sector including aerospace, railways, road / automotive and marine.

 Entries can range from research concepts and ideas to technical issues and industrial applications, and are encouraged from, but not limited to, the themes and topics in the following areas:

-- Autonomous / unmanned aerial vehicles (civil and military)
+- Autonomous / unmanned vehicles

 - Aircraft in-flight entertainment